PySCeS/PyscesToolbox/README.md

 We recommend running PySCeSToolbox on Linux due to the ease of installing the Python environment, however it is compatible with Windows (see below).

-Any versions of the SciPy stack components released in or after 2014 should work, the only hard requirement is an IPython version in the 3.x.x series as PyscesToolbox relies quite heavily on the features of the IPython notebook and its widget system.
+Any versions of the SciPy stack components released in or after 2014 should work, the only hard requirement is a Jupyter Notebook version in the 4.x.x series (for versions later than 2017-02-02) as PyscesToolbox relies quite heavily on the features of the Jupyter Notebook and its widget system for interactive work.

 Required packages should automatically download and install when using the commands specified under **Installation** below.